nextcloud/notes-ios/Server/README.md

 ```
 This will:

-- Create a new Nextcloud Docker container named `nextcloud-notes-server` which you can reach on `localhost:8080`.
+- Create a new Nextcloud Docker container named `nextcloud-notes-test-server` which you can reach on `localhost:8080`.
 The `admin` user has `admin` as the password.
 - Create test users with their languages set to `en` and their password to `password`.
     - `nonotes` with no content.
     - `manynotes` with the content of [Notes](Notes/) directory copied into the container.